Vyral/base-template/_posts/2018-08-17-what-are-your-home-inspection-options.md

 {% include youtube.html %}

-<center>Home inspections are a very important part of the home buying process, and here are the different types of inspections you can order.</center>
+<center><em>Home inspections are a very important part of the home buying process, and here are the different types of inspections you can order.</em></center>

+&nbsp;

 If you’re thinking of buying a home, home inspections are something you absolutely must do.